everx-labs/TON-Surf-Localization/README-en.md

 ### Download file

-1. Open the bookmark with your local repository copied from TON-Surf-Localization.
-2. Switch to the right branch.
+1. In your local repository, switch to the right branch.
 3. Click the **src** folder.
 4. Click on the file you want to edit.
 5. Right-click the **Raw** button and select **Download Linked File**.